sigcsets/sigcse2020/attendees/presenter.md

 * Choose a high contrast color scheme that supports color blind readers,
 * Use more than color coding to communicate information,
 * Keep text brief,
-* Keep graphics simple and be verbally describe images, animations, videos,
+* Keep graphics simple and verbally describe images, animations, videos,
 * Avoid using a pointer,
 * Caption videos,
 * Speak clearly, use a microphone, face the audience, and use common, understandable terms,
-* Post your slides early,
+* Post your slides early and provide a link them them on the slides,
 * Share your contact information, and
 * Download your slides, videos, and sounds locally on your computer; don't depend on wifi for your presentation.